Container Deposit Scheme – donate until May 26 to earn $$ for CHRL

-Coffs Harbour Regional Landcare is an incorporated not for profit community organisation acting as the umbrella group for volunteers working at approximately 40 sites in the Coffs Harbour Area.
+Coffs Harbour Regional Landcare is an incorporated not for profit community organisation acting as the umbrella group for volunteers working at approximately 35 sites in the Coffs Harbour Area.
 Membership of CHRL is open to everyone and the organisation is managed by an elected executive committee.
-Volunteers work on coastal sites within the Coffs Coast Regional Park, on council reserves or other public land managed by the Office of Environment and Heritage (National Parks and Wildlife Service), by the Coffs Harbour City Council or NSW Crown Lands.
+Volunteers work on coastal sites within the Coffs Coast Regional Park, on council reserves or other public land managed by the National Parks and Wildlife Service, by Coffs Harbour City Council or NSW Crown Lands.

 2018 Coffs Harbour Regional Landcare Annual Award Winners

 Our Annual Awards Day was held on Sunday 9th September.
 Our 20 Year Anniversary of being an incorporated organisation was also celebrated on the day.
 The Awards day was held at Karangi Public School and included a tour of the Karangi Landcare site.